itsmariodias/bert-mcoatt-vqa/README.md

 See `python run.py -h` for more details.
 1. `--RUN=str` for mode to run in.
 Either `'train', 'eval' or 'test'`.
 2. `--CONFIG=str` loads the yaml config file to use for building the model.
 See `configs/` for config files for the models given in our paper.
-3. `--VERSION=str` for which model version to load either for resuming training or for evaluation.
+3. `--VERSION=str` for which model version to load either to resume training or for evaluation.
 4. `--EVAL=True` for whether we evaluate the model after training is done.
 5. `--PRELOAD=True` loads all image features directly into memory.
 Only do this if you have sufficient RAM.
 6. `--DATA_DIR=str` for where the dataset and other files are stored.
 Default is `data/`.